CA-APM/ca-apm-fieldpack-mongodb/CONTRIBUTING.md

   [this article](https://help.github.com/articles/using-pull-requests) if you're not familiar with Github Pull Requests.

-Once you a pull request, the **CA APM Engineering Team** or **CA APM Core Committers** will review your code and respond to you with any feedback they might have.
+Once you create a pull request, the **CA APM Engineering Team** or **CA APM Core Committers** will review your code and respond to you with any feedback they might have.
 The process at this point is as follows:

 1. 2 thumbs-ups are required from the **CA APM Engineering Team** or **CA APM Core Committers** for all merges.
 1. When ready, your pull request will be tagged with label `Ready For Merge`.